lintpageincident.log

 Or just open dev tools, disable JavaScript, and reload.
 If your content disappears, the AI crawlers are seeing the same blank page.

 The fix is server-rendering or static generation.
-In a Next.js app, server components and SSG routes work without intervention; the failure mode is reaching for 'use client' at the page level when you don't actually need it.
+In a Next.js App Router app, server components and SSG routes work by default.
+The trap isn't 'use client' itself — client components still get server-rendered on first request.
+It's client-side data fetching (useEffect, useQuery, useSWR) that produces SSR'd HTML with the shell rendered but no content.
+Move data fetching server-side and keep 'use client' at the leaf component that needs interactivity.
 Astro, Remix, and SvelteKit default to SSR.
 The pattern that breaks is the pure SPA.
 CRA, Vite without SSR, anything that ships an empty index.html and hydrates from there.

 Not a quick fix.
 But if you've ruled out robots.txt and edge blocks and you're still invisible, this is probably what's happening.
 The bot can't see your content because there isn't any to see.